Seagrass meadow: Nursery habitats for fisheries

 deeper than that one can stand.
 Invertebrate gleaning (walking) fisheries are common within intertidal seagrass meadows globally, contributing to the food supply of hundreds of millions of people, but understanding of these fisheries and their ecological drivers are extremely limited.
 A 2019 study by Nessa et al. analysed these fisheries using a combined social and ecological approach.
 Catches were dominated by bivalves, sea urchins and gastropods.
 The catch per unit effort (CPUE) in all sites varied from 0.05 to 3 kg per gleaner per hour, with the majority of fishers being women and children.
 Landings were of major significance for local food supply and livelihoods at all sites.
 Local ecological knowledge suggests seagrass meadows are declining in line with other regional trends.
 Increasing seagrass density significantly and positively correlated with CPUE of the invertebrate gleaning highlighting the importance of conserving these threatened habitats.

-Habitats for other species
+Gallery of species habitats

 Other services

 Historically, seagrasses were collected as fertilizer for sandy soil.
 This was an important use in the Aveiro Lagoon, Portugal, where the plants collected were known as moliço.
 In the early 20th century, in France and, to a lesser extent, the Channel Islands, dried seagrasses were used as a mattress (paillasse) filling – such mattresses were in high demand by French forces during World War I. It was also used for bandages and other purposes.

 In February 2017, researchers found that seagrass meadows may be able to remove various pathogens from seawater.
 On small islands without wastewater treatment facilities in central Indonesia, levels of pathogenic marine bacteria – such as Enterococcus – that affect humans, fish and invertebrates were reduced by 50 percent when seagrass meadows were present, compared to paired sites without seagrass, although this could be a detriment to their survival.